philpagel/PCE174-communication/README.md

 Press `REC + UNITS` to enter setup.

-Peak min/max mode is able to detect short high/low peaks with a 10ms resolution.
+Pulse min/max mode is able to detect short high/low peaks with a 10ms resolution.
 Normal min/max mode is much slower than that.